Overexploitation of resources

 TOOPI Organics

-[Automatic translation follows] Toopi recycle, transforms and values human urine into agricultural biostimulants.
-Toopi organics collects, transforms and enhances human urine into agricultural biostimulants. #Urine #EconomyCircular #Engrais Biotechnologies, microbiology, fertilizers, biostimulants, agriculture, gardening, distribution, recycling, start-up, and innovation [see more]
+[Automatic translation follows] TOOPI recycles, transforms and valorizes human urine into agricultural biostimulants.
+TOOPI ORGANICS collects, transforms and recycles human urine into agricultural biostimulants. #urine #circulareconomy #fertilizer biotechnologies, microbiology, fertilizers, biostimulants, agriculture, gardening, distribution, recycling, start-ups, and innovation [see more]

 Uluu